 High-level findings for March include:

 - The percentage of properties sold to third parties increased again in March to 10.7 percent of properties taken to auction, or 1,073 properties.
-While banks still take back the majority of foreclosures at trustee sale, third party bidding has continually increased since January 2008.
+While banks still take back the majority of foreclosures at the trustee sale, third-party bidding has continually increased since January 2008.

 - Lender discounts at auction increased substantially from February, reaching an average of 44.1 percent.
 The largest percentage discounts were seen in Monterey County with an average discount of 56.1 percent, while San Mateo County was among the lowest at 20.7 percent.

-"Not one government program aimed at addressing the foreclosure problem has dealt with the core issue of negative equity; and there can be no doubt these programs are having dramatic impacts on the foreclosure process", says Sean O'Toole, founder and CEO of ForeclosureRadar.
-"Unfortunately, the only tangible effect of these programs so far is a significant increase in uncertainty for homeowners, lenders, investors and even government officials trying to make sense of these wild swings in activity."
+"Not one government program aimed at addressing the foreclosure problem has dealt with the core issue of negative equity, and there can be no doubt these programs are having dramatic impacts on the foreclosure process", says Sean O'Toole, founder, and CEO of PropertyRadar.
+"Unfortunately, the only tangible effect of these programs so far is a significant increase in uncertainty for homeowners, lenders, investors, and even government officials trying to make sense of these wild swings inactivity."